pashov/audits/solo/Zerem-security-review.md

 ## Recommendation

 Allow partial unlock of funds or document that the protocol does not support such tokens, so integrating protocols do not transfer them through Zerem.
-Also you can add functionality to rescue excess funds out of the Zerem protocol
+Also you can add functionality to rescue excess funds out of the Zerem protocol.

 ## Client response